 Money, time, and optimism; the investment that goes into buying a treadmill is quite huge.
 So the last thing you need is the machine to falter.
 Below are some of the reasons why treadmills produce a squeaking sound and some ways to fix the problem.

-Treadmills aren’t a sensitive machine, but they can sometimes produce a squeaking sound.
+Treadmills can sometimes produce a squeaking sound during a running session.
 The best way to fix the problem is to turn off and unplug the device, clean the motor, lubricate the surface and the pivot points, and decrease the distance between the board and belt to avoid friction.
 Check the treadmill belt for any damage, and replace if needed.

 What Causes a Treadmill to Squeak?